Posted on September 19, 2015 in Addiction

 Racial Background Affects Your Risk for Alcoholic Liver Disease

 New research from a team of American scientists points to substantially varying levels of risk for alcoholic liver disease in people with different racial/ethnic backgrounds.

-Any person who repeatedly drinks alcohol in heavy amounts can develop at least one of a group of moderate, serious or severe physical conditions known collectively as alcoholic liver disease.
+Any person who repeatedly drinks alcohol in heavy amounts, without seeking treatment for their addiction, can develop at least one of a group of moderate, serious or severe physical conditions known collectively as alcoholic liver disease.
 In a study published in February 2015 in the journal Alcoholism: Clinical & Experimental Research, researchers from the University of California Davis examined the factors associated with these conditions in people of Caucasian American, African American or Hispanic descent.
 The researchers concluded that the factors connected to alcoholic liver disease in these three racial/ethnic groups vary considerably.

 Alcoholic Liver Disease